Irresistible Homemade Cake Pops That Make Every Occasion a Little Sweeter

 Directions

-• Roll into small balls and chill for 20–30 minutes until firm.
+• Roll into tablespoon-sized balls, place on a parchment-lined tray, and refrigerate for 20–30 minutes until firm.

-• Let them set at room temperature or in the fridge until firm.
+• Allow to dry completely at room temperature or in the fridge until the chocolate is firm and matte.

 Latest Posts